If you’re tired of taking regular photos and want a different type of challenge, then smartphone abstract photography might be just what you need.

 Download Apps to Apply Effects and Edits to Your Photos

-You can even customise each effect to create something truly unique.
+You can even customize each effect to create something truly unique.

 Of course, there are plenty of apps you can use for abstract photography other than the ones we mentioned.